By: Dina Ansari

 The Era of Eco-friendly interior design innovation has arrived with the goal of making beautiful and sustainable products.
 Many of UAE’s interior design companies have embraced green practices in their designs.
 Sustainability has become an important factor and UAE works towards a greener future.

 We can be Eco-wise by playing our role as a responsible member of our community.
 Let’s take the small steps needed to help make a difference by going green starting from home.
-Dubai aims to be the world’s most sustainable city.
-Dubai World Expo 2020 plans to unveil its new green strategy.

 Let’s together think green, design green & live green!